-If you are a passionate hiker, I bet you wouldn’t think twice if someone invites you to explore European Yosemite.
+If you are a passionate hiker, I bet you would not think twice if someone invited you to explore European Yosemite.
 Sounds new to you?
-Indeed, a very few hikers know about this hidden gem in the heart of the Balkans, which gives them the privilege to have this treasure only for themselves when they come to explore it.
-An untouched nature, crystal-clear water, wild animals and surreal views, in three words – National Park Sutjeska, the most important one of Bosnia & Herzegovina.
-Who wouldn’t like to observe magnificent lakes hugged by splendid mountains and adorned by pure wildness?
-Who wouldn’t like to be among the first to discover such an amazingly peaceful corner?
+Indeed, very few hikers know about this hidden gem in the heart of the Balkans, which gives them the privilege of having this treasure only for themselves when they come to explore it.
+In three words, an untouched nature, crystal-clear water, wild animals and surreal views – National Park Sutjeska, the most important one in Bosnia & Herzegovina.
+Who would not like to observe magnificent lakes hugged by splendid mountains and adorned by pure wildness?
+Who would not want to be among the first to discover such an amazingly peaceful corner?
 No one can resist this splendour.
 Let me tell you how to see European Yosemite from an eagle’s perspective.

-Whether you come from Sarajevo, the capital city or Trebinje, the southernmost beauty of Bosnia & Herzegovina, keep in mind that National Park Sutjeska is some 100 km away from both locations.
-Situated in the south-eastern part of the country, it is very close to the border with Montenegro.
+Whether you come from Sarajevo, the capital city, or Trebinje, the southernmost beauty of Bosnia & Herzegovina, keep in mind that National Park Sutjeska is some 100 km away from both locations.
+Situated in the southeastern part of the country, it is very close to the border with Montenegro.
 Either way, you will arrive at Tjentište, the starting point of many trails.
-Don’t worry, most of the hiking paths are obvious and with many signposts.
-I mean, it is not as well marked as in the Alps, but that’s the beauty of this remote hiking trail.
-The untamed mountains are what makes the hiking here a thrilling experience, and you can be sure that every single step brings some surprises.
+Do not worry, most of the hiking paths are obvious and with many signposts.
+I mean, it is not as well marked as in the Alps, but that is the beauty of this remote hiking trail.
+The untamed mountains make hiking here a thrilling experience, and you can be sure that every single step brings some surprises.

-Shortly after you leave Tjentište, awe-inspiring Mt.
+After leaving Tjentište, awe-inspiring Mt.
 Zelengora will welcome you with its conifer forests and green meadows.
 Considered the gentlest of all mountains in the Dinaric Alps, Mt.
-Zelengora is not a demanding mountain and therefore ideal for hiking, trekking and cycling thanks to its arranged and well-marked trails.
+Zelengora is not a demanding mountain and, therefore, ideal for hiking, trekking and cycling thanks to its arranged and well-marked trails.
 This beauty spreads from Mt.
-Lelija on the north, to Neretva River on the south-west and Sutjeska River on the east.
-Its most valuable treasures are eight glacial lakes, also known as “mountain eyes”.
+Lelija on the north to Neretva River on the southwest and Sutjeska River on the east.
+However, its most valuable treasures are eight glacial lakes, also known as “mountain eyes”.
 Located at the foothills of the massif, Zelengora Lakes are true hidden gems peppered by God’s hand all over the mountain and its peaks.

 Starting from Tjentište, a 20 km long road will guide you to the first glacial lake – Donje Bare.
-Located on the north-eastern side of Mt.
-Zelengora and 1500 m above the sea level, this lake is also nestled at the foothill of Mt.
+Located on the northeastern side of Mt.
+Zelengora and 1500 m above sea level, this lake is also nestled at the foothill of Mt.
 Tovarnica and its peak Planinica (1722 m).
-It is only 200 m long, 140 m wide, and with a maximum depth of four meters.
-As its name suggests, Donje Bare (Down Pond) is surrounded by alpine meadows with small ponds that boost in marsh flora.
-The water of this glacial lake comes from different springs, and it flows through a network of underground channels.
-An irresistible beauty of this place stole the heart of former Yugoslav president Tito, who had a mountain chalet by this lake.
-And while you are at Donje Bare, there is one walkway that you should not miss, if you want to have the best view of the nearby area.
+It is only 200 m long, 140 m wide, and has a maximum depth of four meters.
+As its name suggests, Donje Bare (Down Pond) is surrounded by alpine meadows with small ponds that boost marsh flora.
+The water of this glacial lake comes from different springs and flows through a network of underground channels.
+The irresistible beauty of this place stole the heart of former Yugoslav president Tito, who had a mountain chalet by this lake.
+And while you are at Donje Bare, there is one walkway you should not miss if you want to have the best view of the nearby area.